 (a) Faculty with Limited Term appointments must have completed all requirements for the PhD degree, or equivalent degree, before they are eligible to apply for research funds.
-Faculty with Limited Term appointments are only eligible to apply for the Travel Grants program.
+Faculty with Limited Term appointments are only eligible to apply for the Travel Grants program, but travel must occur prior to their term end date.

 Faculty on a One Year Limited Term (July - June) contract may apply for grants in the October competition (or the March competition if on a January - December contract), but if funds are limited (e.g. more $ requests than $ available), those on a One Year Limited Term contract may receive lower priority in the awarding of grants.